markstringer-dti/markstringer-dti.github.io/dti.md

 Too much permission and no respect results in exploitation.
 Cough, cough.
 Facebook and well, all of capitalism.

-The idea that Timothy R Clark outlines in his book "The 4 Stages of Psychological Safety" are very useful for explaining the steps that need to be built one on the other before someone can get to the point where they feel comfortable to shout out "Hey look!
+These ideas, that Timothy R Clark outlines in his book "The 4 Stages of Psychological Safety" are useful for explaining the steps that need to be built one on top of the other before someone can get to the point where they feel comfortable to shout out "Hey look!
 A pirate ship."

-Another idea that comes out of Clark's book that I am particularly impressed with the idea that providing psychological safety in creative teams is about increasing intellectual friction, while decreasing social friction.
+Another idea that comes out of Clark's book that I am particularly impressed with is the idea that providing psychological safety in creative teams is about increasing intellectual friction, while decreasing social friction.

 This is something that I've been struggling with since I've been a project manager.
 I find myself very often in the situation when I'm working with teams of having to point out that there are disagreements in the team, and that that is OK.

 But there are two issues I have with psychological safety as a full solution.
 Firstly, real creative situations often aren't psychologically safe - and they never are going to be.
 There is always going to be a potential conflict between doing the right thing in terms of pointing out the pirate ship and being safe.
 If you point out the pirate ship, you run the risk of not only being shouted down, ignored, but even possibly kicked out of the team.

 Second, there's someone missing from it.
 The boss.
-Increasing psychological safety for the team makes it more likely that the team will contribute and challenge?
+Yes, increasing psychological safety for the team makes it more likely that the team will contribute and challenge.
 But what about the boss?
-I she part of the team?
+Is she part of the team?
 Or is she part of an entirely different organisational setup?
-What is here role in that team?
+What is her role in *that* team?
 Is she trying to get her feet under the table and just get member safety?
-Is she trying to learn ropes?
+Is she trying to learn the ropes?
 Or is she really at the point where she can say to other people in her peer group "My team have identified this problem.
 It's something all your teams must also be experiencing.
-I'm surprised you haven't mentioned it."
+I'm surprised you haven't mentioned it.
+We need to fix it."
+What if your boss doesn't have challenger safety in the group that she's in.
+If she isn't at the point where she can say things like that in whatever forum she operates in, then we have a problem.

-The first thing that this realisation that the bosses aren't accounted for in this model of psychological safety is the "SNAFU" principle.
-This is expressed like this by Robert Anton Wilson.
+This idea.
+That the boss is in a different team, and in that team, they might not be, probably won't be the boss, helps explain something that I'd known for a long time, but hadn't completely understood.
+It's what the writer Robert Anton Wilson calls "the SNAFU principle."

 >> Adequate communication flows freely between equals.
-Communication between non-equals is warped and distorted by second-circuit Domination and Submission rituals perpetuating communication jam and a Game Without End.
+Communication between non-equals is warped and distorted by second-circuit Domination and Submission rituals perpetuating communication jam and a Game Without End (From Robert Anton Wilson, Prometheus Rising).

 But what makes the boss feel safe?
 Here is the thing.
 What makes a boss *actually* safe and what makes a boss *feel* safe are almost two completely different things.